Anglius/user-plugin/README.md

 > **Important**: If you are using guest accounts, it is important to disable sensitive functionality for user accounts that are not verified, since it may be possible for anyone to inherit a guest account.

 You may also convert a guest to a registered user with the `convertToRegistered` method.
-This will generate a random password and sends an invitation using the `rainlab.user::mail.invite` template.
+This will generate a random password and sends an invitation using the `cryptofy.user::mail.invite` template.

     $user->convertToRegistered();